-5. When the sinner realizes his helpless condition, what is the cry of his heart?
+5. When Paul realized his helpless condition, what was the cry of his heart?
 Rom.
-7:24; Ps.
-51:1, 2, 10.
+7:24.
+Compare Ps.
+51: 1, 2, 10.

-Note.- "By sin we have been severed from the life of God.
+Note.-"By sin we have been severed from the life of God.
 Our souls are palsied.
 Of ourselves we are no more capable of living a holy life than was the impotent man capable of walking.
 There are many who realize their helplessness, and who long for that spiritual life which will bring them into harmony with God; they are vainly striving to obtain it.
 In despair they cry, 'O wretched man that I am! who shall deliver me from this body of death?'
 Rom.
 7:24, margin.
 Let these desponding, struggling ones look up.
-The Saviour is bending over the purchase of His blood, saying with inexpressible tenderness and pity, 'Wilt' thou be made whole?'
+The Saviour is bending over the purchase of His blood, saying with inexpressible tenderness and pity, 'Wilt thou be made whole?'
 He bids you arise in health and peace.
 Do not wait to feel that you are made whole.
 Believe His word, and it will be fulfilled.
 Put your will on the side of Christ.
 Will to serve Him, and in acting upon His word you will receive strength.
 Whatever may be the evil practice, the master passion which through long indulgence binds both soul and body, Christ is able and longs to deliver.
 He will impart life to the soul that is 'dead in trespasses.'
 Eph.
 2:1.
 He will set free the captive that is held by weakness and misfortune and the chains of sin."-The Desire of Ages, page 203.

-6. To meet this need, what means of deliverance has been provided?
+6. To meet this need, what means of deliverance had been provided?
 Rom.
-7:25 to 8:3; Acts 4:12; John 1:4, 29; 14:6.
+7:25 to 8:3.